-We are thankful to our colleagues in the Purdue Graphics and Visualization Lab for helping with this project.
-In addition, this work is sponsored in part by NSF CCF 0434398 and by a Microsoft Research gift -- we are very grateful to both as well.
+The authors are thankful to their colleagues in the Purdue Graphics and Visualization Lab for helping with this project.
+In addition, this work is sponsored in part by the US National Science Foundation Division of Computer and Communication Foundations (CCF) 0434398 and by a Microsoft Research gift-they are very grateful to both as well.